The Astrology Podcast

 SFR: And so, what I think Jupiter really augers more often than not is opportunity.
 And so, if you’re prepared to meet the opportunity then it can translate as a windfall.

-CB: I like that, ‘good opportunities’.
+CB: I like that, good opportunities.
 That’s a great signification of Jupiter.
-A discussion in Valens, he’s talking about “freedom” and being “release[d] from bonds,” or ‘released from chains’, which I think has really interesting notions of freedom.
-And that kind of comes through very strongly in one of the signs ruled by Jupiter–which is Sag–of notions of freedom and that being a very core component for them.
+A discussion in Valens, he’s talking about “freedom” and being “release[d] from bonds,” or released from chains, which I think has really interesting notions of freedom.
+And that kind of comes through very strongly in one of the signs ruled by Jupiter, hich is Sag, of notions of freedom and that being a very core component for them.

 CB: Yeah, definitely, like in a house that it’s transiting through.
 Like going through your 10th house and maybe quitting a job in order to pursue being self-employed or something, and having that sense of freedom of suddenly being your own boss.

 SFR: Yeah.
-And I think the other thing that I’ve observed about Jupiter over the years–looking at hundreds of client charts too–is he broadens your understanding.
-And some of that understanding might seem quizzical or doesn’t make sense at first.
+And I think the other thing that I’ve observed about Jupiter over the years, looking at hundreds of client charts too, is he broadens your understanding and some of that understanding might seem quizzical or doesn’t make sense at first.
 So for instance, many people have the expectation when Jupiter goes through their 2nd house that it becomes an immediate windfall, right?
-And it’s like, “Oh, I’m going to get money, and then I’ll have a raise,” and that doesn’t frequently–I won’t say never–prove to be the case.
+And it’s like, “Oh, I’m going to get money, and then I’ll have a raise,” and that doesn’t frequently–I won’t say it never–prove to be the case.

 CB: Yeah, I like that.
-So even though some of its core significations are ‘growth’ and ‘expansion’, it can grow and expand things materially speaking in whatever house it’s going through.
-Jupiter also has this other side that’s very ‘philosophical’ and very ‘theological’, and sometimes the growth can be more ‘internal’ or almost more ‘spiritual’ in some sense.
+So even though some of its core significations like growth and expansion, so it can grow and expand things materially speaking in whatever house it’s going through.
+Jupiter also has this other side that’s very philosophical and very theological, and sometimes the growth can be more internal or almost more spiritual in some sense.

 SFR: Yeah, friendship is definitely a boon more often than not.
-But what he might be also drawing on is that Jupiter actually has high favor and has his joy in the 11th house and the house of the ‘good daimon’.
+But what he might be also drawing on is that Jupiter actually has high favor and has his joy in the 11th house, in the house of the good daimon.

-CB: Yeah, and the continuation of one’s legacy and family line/lineage as opposed to–let’s say, the opposite of that would be the end of one’s lineage or family line or not having extra people around the house to help with the burden of whatever the family work is or something.
+CB: Yeah, and the continuation of one’s legacy and family line and lineage as opposed to, let’s say, the opposite of that would be the end of one’s lineage or family line or not having extra people around the house to help with the burden of whatever the family work is or something.

-SFR: Yeah, exactly.
-Because it can bring wealth not just in terms of the labor that children offer, but especially, depending on the culture, measures of dowries and different things associated, and whether you had a daughter or whether you had a son.
+SFR: Yeah, exactly because it can bring wealth not just in terms of the labor that children offer, but especially, depending on the culture, measures of dowries and different things associated, whether you had a daughter or whether you had a son.